dresswithpockets/Project-Cygnus/README.md

   * Tight single-line if statements and loops should usually be capture in a single line without braces, unless the resulting line is very long.
   * All member, variable and type names should be easy to read and understand.
 Local variable names are less important.
   * The english language only, please.
 Changes made that aren't in english probably won't be accepted in an official build.

-#### Issue Tracking
-I use Atlassian Jira to track my personal progress on the project.
-Every week I will update the issues page to be concurrent with my current issues in Jira.